wejdan-dev/Foody/README.md

 ## 📌 Overview

-**Foody** is a web-based restaurant management platform that demonstrates a complete ASP.NET Core 8 application following the MVC pattern with Entity Framework Core for data access and ASP.NET Core Identity for authentication.
+**Foody** is a web-based Organic Produce Sales System platform that demonstrates a complete ASP.NET Core 8 application following the MVC pattern with Entity Framework Core for data access and ASP.NET Core Identity for authentication.

 The project is structured to be educational and easy to extend — perfect for showcasing full-stack development skills.